 THE END OF A CLASSIC ERA by Les Kouba

 THE END OF A CLASSIC ERA by Les Kouba is a rare print with an image size of 15” X 23” plus full margins in an edition of 2000.
-This print has been pencil signed and numbered by the artist.
+This print is from the original print run but has not been signed or numbered.
+It is a beautiful print in mint condition.
+(Signed Price is $350.00)

 It is one piece from the set of six (6) prints created by Les Kouba, over the period of 1982 – 1985, known as “The American Classic Series”.
 All prints were published in editions of 2000 plus a few Artist’s Proofs and Printer’s Proofs.
 The titles of the six prints are as follows and they are listed separately.